mitsaravanan/stargatehackathondemo/README.md

 - Create Astra DB with stargate enabled.

 ## Project:1 ->  Kafka Consumer
-- Subscribe to the topic created above from spring boot Kafka Listerner
+- Subscribe to the topic created above using spring boot Kafka Listerner.
+The listener will listen on the topic for the kafka messages
-- As the messages arrives in the topic, the listener process them and ingests them into Astra db using Stargate Schema less Document API.
+- As the messages arrive in the topic, the listener process them and ingests them into Astra db using Stargate Schema less Document API.
 - Verify the documents are written to Astra DB

 ## Project:2 ->  Rest Template